 What are the most impactful industry trends that will define programmatic advertising of the future?

 - Security is the community’s number-one priority.
-Programming advertising would’ve been nearly perfect if not for fraudsters abusing it and tricking business owners into paying a fortune for ads that aren’t efficient.
-Traffic manipulations and click-generating apps are a threat — however, the good news is, more advertisers are proactive about dealing with it.
-In the future, there will be stricter regulatory policies that determine whether a publisher is legible for programmatic ad inventory distribution, creating a safer environment for advertisers.
+Programming advertising would have been near-perfect if not for scammers duping business owners into paying exorbitant fees for ineffective ads.
+The threat of traffic manipulation and click-generating apps is real, but more advertisers are taking action.
+Advertisers will benefit from stricter regulatory policies determining whether a publisher is eligible for programmatic ad inventory distribution.

-- Further development of voice-driven programmatic ads.
-By the end of the year, it’s estimated that every second search we make will be voice-based.
-Considering such a proliferation of voice-only tools and interfaces, advertisers and publishers will adapt to the new medium, building both a market and the infrastructure for voice-based programmatic ad exchanges.
+- Voice-driven programmatic ads.
+By the end of the year, every second search will be voice-based.
+Advertisers and publishers will adapt to the new medium, building a market and infrastructure for voice-based programmatic ad exchanges.

-- Defining a budget.
-Other than determining the bid cap, keep in mind that most programmatic advertising platforms charge fees as well — factor these expenses in.
+- Define a budget.
+Other than determining the bid cap, keep in mind that most programmatic advertising platforms charge fees and factor these expenses in.

 - Track your campaigns.
-It’s crucial to have the upper hand in programmatic advertising — this way, you will make sure the ad budget doesn’t go down the drain.
+It’s vital to have the upper hand in programmatic advertising — this way, you will make sure the ad budget doesn’t go down the drain.

-Whether you are an advertiser or a publisher who is new to programmatic advertising, bringing in qualified professionals to help you choose the right platform for promotion or sort through bids from business owners.
-Adsterra, for one, is a team of leading advertising and marketing professionals.
-We develop performance-based solutions that connect business owners and content platform managers.
+Adsterra is a team of leading advertising and marketing professionals who can help you choose the right platform for promotion or sort through bids from business owners.
+We also develop performance-based solutions that connect business owners and content platform managers.

-To take your business to the next level, leave us a message — we help advertisers and publishers make the most out of their projects.
+To take your business to the next level, join us — we help advertisers and publishers make the most out of their projects.